JacksonSmithey/Personal-Portfolio-Flask-Stack/README.md

-This repo contains instructions for installing, configuring, and customizing a personal portfolio website.
+A pre-configured personal portfolio website for Python backends.
 Dependencies: NGINX, Gunicorn, Python, and Flask